 It would be reasonable to call this second approach the ‘independent advice model’ except that ASIC specifically prohibits the use of the term independent unless the licensee can prove that they don’t receive even one dollar of product-based remuneration.
 I will have more to say on this topic another day.

-In the wake of the Royal Commission consumers are going to need a system they can have confidence in and this will mean change.
+In the wake of the Royal Commission into banking consumers are going to need a system they can have confidence in and this will mean change.

 In simple terms we need to break the link between the product manufacturer and the adviser.
 To be taken seriously, advisers of the future will need to be fiduciaries, NOT product sales people, so the system of fully integrated product manufacture and selling, (i.e. the bank model), needs to be unwound.